 Rules and regulations are constantly changing so always check with your local building and planning department.

 Keep in mind that some local jurisdictions are more open to alternative living, and those with more remote and less trafficked areas are more likely to allow container homes.

 7. What are the pros of a container home?

 If you’re looking to save money, then there’s no better way than with a container home.

 Container homes can be purchased for as low as $25,000 because they require fewer building materials and less labor to construct.

 You can also reduce costs even further by using your own DIY skills to renovate the space.

 Contractors can build container homes in less than a month.

-Due to this convenience, it can be a bit pricey to have a professional work on your container home.
+However, it can be a bit pricey to have a professional work on your container home.

 You can avoid these construction costs by purchasing a prefabricated home from a growing list of companies that specialize in building prefab homes off-site.